mwbowers/mwbowers.github.io/concepts/background/ibmi-job.md

 - All jobs, with the exception of system jobs, run within subsystems.

-- A job can enter the subsystem from any of the work entries, such as a job queue entry, workstation entry, communications entry, autostart job entry, or prestart job entry.
+- A job can enter the subsystem from any of the work entries, such as a job queue entry, workstation entry, communications entry, autostart job entry, or restart job entry.

 - Each active job contains at least one thread (the initial thread) and may contain additional secondary threads.